-This is because they don’t know the basic laws of poker and can routinely make some pretty surprising and profitable mistakes.
+This is because they don’t know the fundamental laws of poker and can routinely make some pretty surprising and profitable mistakes.

-But don’t worry, we are here to help, as new players don’t know some of these basic tips for poker playing, they’ll usually end up losing in the long run.
+But don’t worry, we are here to offer poker help, as new players don’t know some of this necessary poker help for playing, they’ll usually end up losing in the long run.

-So here’s a quick refresher of how you can minimize your chances of making some costly errors.
+So here’s a quick refresher on how you can minimize your chances of making some costly errors.

 1. Understand the mathematics

-The first thing to remember is that poker is essentially a game that relies on mathematical probabilities that are always shifting throughout the course of the session.
+The first thing to remember is that poker is mostly a game that relies on mathematical probabilities that are always shifting throughout the session.

 So recognizing the value of your initial starting hand selection will be critical in ensuring that you can successfully see the game through its conclusion.
 And from here it’s a matter of calculating pot odds, recognizing betting patterns, and making that all important decision of when to play and when to walk away.